The largest attraction, of course, is the Green Monster.

 Left field isn’t the only historic part of Fenway Park.
 Right field has some pretty cool features as well, including Pesky’s Pole — the right-field foul pole.

 It was originally put in its place to help Red Sox legend Ted Williams hit home runs and fans from all across the world have traveled to sign it.

-Whether it’s a AL East regular season game against the New York Yankees, Tampa Bay Rays, and Toronto Blue Jays, an inter-league showdown with the Pittsburgh Pirates and San Francisco Giants, a playoff matchup against the Oakland Athletics and Houston Astros, or a World Series win against the Los Angeles Dodgers, Fenway Park is a magical place.
+Whether it’s a AL East regular-season game against the New York Yankees, Tampa Bay Rays, or Toronto Blue Jays, an inter-league showdown with the Pittsburgh Pirates and San Francisco Giants, an All-Star Game like the one in 1999 that saw Pedro Martinez named the MVP, a playoff matchup against the Oakland Athletics and Houston Astros, or a World Series win against the Los Angeles Dodgers, Fenway Park is a magical place.

 And the Green Monster is always there to marvel at.

 This post was originally published on July 30, 2020.